yaya2devops/terraform-beginner-bootcamp-2023/journal/week0.md

 }
 ```

-If so, nice lets go ahead.
+If so, nice **let's go ahead.**

 ## Terraform Workflow
 We reviewed essential Terraform commands and workflow steps.

 ### Initialization
-We executed `terraform init`, which:
+We executed `terraform init`, which after observation I am concluding:
 - Created a `.terraform` directory for Terraform configuration.
 (Downloaded the required provider binary)
 - Generated a `terraform.lock.hcl` file to lock the provider version.
+- The asset below shows the apply; focus on the dot terraform folder to earn its purpose.

 ![Outputs and Stuff](../assets/0.5.0/random-provider.png)